-We are excited to resume our Live practices again in 2024 and are offering a live Yoga Strong class series each month.
+We are excited to resume our Live practices again in 2025 and are offering a live Yoga Strong class series each month.
 Each class of the series will also live in the member archive below shortly after each class completes.
 If you are registered for a particular Yoga Strong series you may also login to your account at themazemethod.com to access the series.
+Learn more about Noah’s February class series (and register) here.

 Below is a complementary class for you to get a feel.